CodeYourFuture/syllabus/docs/fundamentals/week-3/session.md

 ## Shipping it

 :::tip
-It's important that software works and that people can _use_ it
+It's important that software works and that other people can _use_ it
 :::

 Today we will spend most of our time working together on our projects in timed bursts of 25 minutes.
 This is called the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique), and it will help you manage your self study.
 On the 5 minute break, get up from your computer and move your body: stretch!
 This is hard work.
 We will develop and then ship our code repeatedly throughout the day.
 Each time we ship, we will ship something that works.